GScripter/Quiz/README.md

   * Pull requests are welcome if you have any code improvement idea.<br>
   * Any exception error will be handled normally.<br>
   * Ctrl-c Stops the program at any time.<br>
   * Don't forget to download the espeak package on your OS, so that the program can speak.
-On linux just run "sudo apt-get install espeak".
+On linux just run "sudo apt-get install espeak".<br>
+  * Sound only works with internet.

 ## How to install and Run:
 ```
+apt-get install python

+apt-get install git

 apt-get install espeak

 git clone https://github.com/GabrielSantos198/Quiz